BA calls for e-bike incentives after revealing lockdown sales figures for April: explosive growth for lower-priced bikes but e-bike boom stalled.

 “As lockdown eases there’s just a short window of opportunity for the UK to build itself a cleaner, lower-carbon and healthier transport system.
 E-bikes and cycling must be a core part of that, which is why we’ve made detailed proposals to Government as they develop plans for a post-lockdown stimulus package.”

-The Bicycle Association’s follow-up lockdown reporting will examine the UK market performance of bikes and e-bikes in May.
+The Bicycle Association continues to monitor the cycle industry’s performance through COVID-19 closely.
 Participants in the BA’s Market Data Service receive full, detailed reporting well ahead of any public release, and can also interrogate the data themselves using an online dashboard.
 Participants also recently received a detailed report on 2019 vs 2018 market performance.
 To sign up, companies are invited to visit the BA’s website: www.bicycleassociation.org.uk

 About the BA